 Quality Management

 Changes within an organization today are the rule rather than the exception.
 These may include new suppliers, changing raw material prices, customer requirements that shift, or changing personnel.
 If you are not aware of this in time, it can quickly cause problems.
-Think frustration among colleagues, wasted materials (and thus unnecessary costs) or even customers who drop out.
+Think frustration among colleagues, wasted materials or even customers who drop out.

 Why set up a quality management system?